LWS Pixel

 We are all inspired when we see live and mythical heroes face obstacles and win the day and I see that a lot of this along with outstanding results, in my work.
 But regardless of whether or not you always make it all the way to the top of the mountain, our world is desperately in need of responsible, high integrity leaders.
 So my suggestion is this: In all things be awake, determine your options, feel them out fully, considering all positive and negative consequences, then make your choices, and put your stake firmly and fully in the ground for each, giving full effort.
 Then, no matter what happens, you will live a life you love because it is one designed from the most responsible, courageous and loving side of you.
 And as Goethe says, “When one commits, then Providence moves.”
 So go out and plant some stakes firmly in the ground.
 We need your courage and initiative.

-This article will be published in my column The Extraordinary Workplace in St. Louis Small Business Monthly, July, 2017
+This article is published in the column The Extraordinary Workplace in St. Louis Small Business Monthly, July, 2017